ukaszcholewka/mac_so_bash_profile/README.md

 2. Commands
 3. git autocomplete
 4. `reload_bash` command for future updates
+5. `update_bash` command for downloading current version of file.
+Warning, autoupdate is enabled

 ### Commands
 `ll` Alias to `ls -la`
 `gc` git checkout
 `gs` git status
 `gh` GUI git log in console

+### Updating
+If you want to disable auto updates, find and delete line with `update_bash` command (probably at the end of file)